tsvetkovda/battleships-io/README.md

 ## Overview

-This game is build using next technologies:
+This game was build using next technologies:

 -   React
 -   Redux